iHiD/propono/README.md

 ```
 In the background, Propono is automatically setting up a queue using SQS, a notification system using SNS, and gluing them all together for you.
 But you don't have to worry about any of that.

 **Note for using in Rake tasks and similar:** Propono spawns new threads for messages sent via SNS.
 If your application ends before the final thread is executed, then the last message might not send.
+There are two options to help you here:
+* Pass the `{async: false}` option to Propono.publish.
+(This was introduced in 1.3.0)
-It's therefore advisable to do a `Thread.join` on the thread that is returned from the final call to `publish`.
+* Do a `Thread#join` on each thread that is returned from calls to `publish`.

 ### Using TCP for messages